azuremeadows/azuremeadows.github.io/docs/Derbies/task-trash-list.md

 Some derbies require us to coordinate our actions so be sure to look out for that.

-The Elders are often mindful of game events and adjust tasks accordingly.
-If you'd like a task that is normally trashed, please let us know.

-# Town Tasks

-Generally speaking, tasks associated with The Town are kept.
-In previous derbies, individual town visitor tasks (e.g. Dancer, Strongman, Teacher, etc.) were trashed.
-However, as more participants start opening up the Town, they have been left open.

-Instead, these tasks are often trashed if tasks stay up for more than a day.
+Neighbors are strongly encouraged to utilize the Requests panel if they would like Elders to reserve a task that would normally be trashed.

 # Task Requests

-If you'd like a task that is normally trashed, please let us know on the Discord server (perferred) or in-game chat.
+If you'd like a task that is normally trashed, please let us know on the Discord server (preferred) utilizing the Requests panel.
 We will try our best to not trash it but please keep in mind that mistakes happen.

+# General Strategy

+Higher level players should do their best to take higher level tasks.
+For example, instead of taking a Sugar Cane task, grab the Garlic task.
+Both take 30 minutes to grow but the latter can be performed by players at level 60 or above.

+Some tasks are **very** popular such as wheat, mining, and town visitor tasks.
+We ask you to request reservations on these only if you are prepared to complete it quickly.

+For town visitor tasks specifically, it has been noted that HayDay tends to limit specific types of visitors if there is a task active.  e.g. if you have a Lady task, you'll find they don't come as frequently on your or your neighbors' trains.
+So it's often best to have all of them queued before taking the task.

+## 24-hour Trash

+Timezones and other factors will make this rule challenging.
+The goal of this rule is to ensure tasks on the board are things people want to complete.
+So it will be really important that if you are prepping for a task overnight, you let us know so we don't trash it.
+Trashing these task will occur without notice and the elders aren't keeping track of when tasks land on the board.

+We have elders scattered around the world and think that enough of us will catch a task that's been around for a while.